juliariec/juliariec.com/src/pages/blog/my-notion-system.md

 **Selects** and **multi-selects** are useful basic properties in Notion that are similar to dropdown menus.
 First, you predefine options, then you establish whether you should only be able to choose one (**select**) or whether you can pick multiple (**multi-select**).

-For projects, I use define the following:
+For projects, I define the following:

 - 'Status' is a **select** where I can choose 'Priority', 'Ongoing', 'Next', 'Later', 'Idea', 'Completed', or 'Retired'
 - 'Season' is a **multi-select** where I can choose any or multiple of the four seasons